ajnauleau/plentiful/README.md

 ## People

-The author of PLentiful is [Antoine Nauleau](https://github.com/ajnauleau)
+The author of Plentiful is [Antoine Nauleau](https://github.com/ajnauleau)

 The current lead maintainer is [Antoine Nauleau](https://github.com/ajnauleau)